Dairop/Dairop/README.md

-### I'm a CS student that enjoy coding, mostly softwares and AI.
+### I'm a CS student who enjoy coding, mostly softwares, websites and AI.
 I have different social media platforms about my projets cumulating a total of around 285k views, mostly on YouTube and Scratch.
 The latter is a website to learn coding where you can also do more advanced projects if you don't fear doing a lot of optimization !